 The lens focal length can also help control the appearance of depth of field.
-If you use a wide angle lens such as a 24mm will allow you to create the appearance of a greater depth of field.
-If you want to create a shallow depth of field you could use a longer lens such as 150mm.
-This is why wide angle lenses are favoured by landscape photographers where the need is to maximise depth of field and longer lenses are favoured by portrait photographers.
+If you use a wide angle lens like a 24mm it will increase depth of field whilst a longer lens like a 150mm reduces it.
+This is why wide angle lenses are favoured by landscape photographers wanting to maximise depth of field and longer lenses are used to throw backgrounds out of focus.

 The point of focus is also important to use in controlling the depth of field.
 The nearer we move the point of focus to the camera, the less the depth of field (all other factors being the same).
-If you have ever tried macro photography you might well have realised that even when you use a very small aperture such as f/22, the depth of field is so shallow that the entire subject isn’t in focus.
+If you have ever tried macro photography you might well have realised that even when you use a very small aperture such as f/22, the entire subject isn’t in focus.

 The final factor is one that is more difficult to change without changing camera and that is sensor size.
 The smaller your sensor dimensions, the greater the depth of field (all other variables remaining the same).
 Look at the image below of the New York skyline.
 The image is in focus from the nearest to furthest buildings.

 This image was actually captured at what you might consider to be a wide aperture of f/2.8.
-Part of the reason the depth of field is so great is that the camera used to take the picture was a compact camera with a relatively small sensor.
+Part of the reason the entire image is in focus is that the camera used to take the picture was a compact camera with a relatively small sensor.

 How Can We Use Depth of Field

-In the next image a greater depth of field has been used.
-This allows the viewer’s eye to wander into the frame and examine the scene in great detail, so adding to the appearance of depth.
+This next image has a greater depth of field allowing the viewer’s eye to wander into the frame.

 This effect was created because the camera I was using has a relatively small sensor, a wide angle lens was use and a relatively small aperture.
 I was also very careful to place the point of focus where it would maximise the depth of field, a technique known as hyperfocal focussing.